 Our core staff are augmented by project staff or contractors on an as-needed basis.

 Bob Hahn, CPA, CMA, Business Analyst - Bob brings a wealth of business and technical experience to Community Futures South Fraser.
 Bob was previously the General Manager of a manufacturing company in the concrete industry and Senior Geophysicist/ Group Leader with resource companies in the energy sector.
 At CFSF, Bob has worked in the roles of Office Manager, Operations and Finance Manager, and mostly recently Business Analyst.
 Bob maintains our Loans Portfolio, Human Resources, and Western Economic Diversification (WD) reporting.
 A recent achievement for Bob was his CPA, CMA designation.
-Bob's joys in life are his family and eight grandchildren.
-Hobbies include speed cubing, guitar, and piano.
-Favorite saying - measure twice, cut once.
+Bob's joy in life is his family including eight wonderful grandchildren.
+Hobbies include speedcubing, guitar, and piano.
+Favorite saying - measure twice, cut once..

 Candace English, Community Economic Development - Having spent the majority of her life in the Fraser Valley, Candace has a strong, committed connection to our local communities as she assists local government, organizations and businesses in the improvement and development of a healthy, sustainable and diversified local economy.
-Along with her skills in marketing, office management, and project coordination Candace has over 12 years of small business experience in the service industry providing her with the knowledge and understanding of the opportunities and challenges that face small business owners and entrepreneurs here in the valley.
+Along with her skills in marketing, office management, and project coordination Candace has over 14 years of small business experience in the service industry providing her with the knowledge and understanding of the opportunities and challenges that face small business owners and entrepreneurs here in the valley.
 Candace focuses her efforts on the improvement of the economic well-being and quality of life for our communities by assisting in the creation of long-term employment opportunities.
-Candace enjoys gardening, yoga, and spending time with her family.